AztecProtocol/engineering-designs/in-progress/8509-prover-coordination/design.md

   address prover;
   uint256 epoch;
   uint32 basisPointFee;
+  uint256 validUntilSlot;
   Signature signature;
 }
 ```

-The `signature` will be produced using the L1 private key defined in the environment variable `PROVER_PUBLISHER_PRIVATE_KEY` to sign the message `keccak256(abi.encode(prover, epoch, basisPointFee))`.,
+The `signature` will be produced using the L1 private key defined in the environment variable `PROVER_PUBLISHER_PRIVATE_KEY` to sign the message `keccak256(abi.encode(prover, epoch, basisPointFee, validUntilSlot))`.,

-Proposers will counter-sign the quote by submitting a message to `/aztec/proof-quotes/take/0.1.0` with the following same `Quote` struct, but with the `signature` produced using the L1 private key defined in the environment variable `VALIDATOR_PRIVATE_KEY`.

-The prover will be able to submit this Quote to `claimProofRight` on the rollup contract.
-The rollup contract will verify that:
+The Proposer will be able to submit this Quote to `claimProofRight` on the rollup contract.
+See [the design for proof timeliness](https://github.com/AztecProtocol/engineering-designs/pull/22) for more info.

+As an overview, L1 contracts will verify:
-- The epoch is in the proof claim phase
+- The current epoch is in the proof claim phase
 - There is not already a claim/proof for this epoch
-- The quote has been signed by the proposer for the current slot
+- The quote has been signed by a prover with an available bond
-- The `prover` matches `msg.sender`
-- The epoch matches the previous epoch (i.e. the one to be proven)
+- The current proposer (from the perspective of the rollup) matches `msg.sender`
-- The prover successfully transmits the bond (in TST) to the rollup contract
+- The epoch on the quote is the one the rollup contract is expecting (i.e. the oldest unproven epoch)

 If all conditions are met, the rollup contract stores the quote, and the address of the proposer.

 When the prover submits the proof, the rollup contract will pay out TST rewards to the proposer after paying the prover the basis point fee contained in the quote.
-It will also release the bond to the prover.
+It will also unstake the bond within the escrow contract.

+### Concerns and Mitigations

+#### Public quotes

+Provers may not be comfortable submitting their quotes on the public p2p network, as this is effectively a first price auction, which is not ideal for the prover as it may drive down the price of their quotes.
+This is mitigated by the fact that this coordination mechanism is optional; a prover can stand up their own API and provide quotes to proposers directly.

+Performing a second price, or sealed bid auction is not deemed necessary at this time.

+#### Quotes without bonds

+A prover might submit a quote but not actually have the funds to post a bond.
+This is mitigated by using a custom escrow that requires the prover to deposit the bond before submitting a quote.
+The escrow will have a delayed withdrawal process, so a proposer can query the escrow contract, then be confident that the funds will be there when they `claimProofRight`.

 ## Implementation